3 Interesting Learnings from the State of Indiana

-Let’s jump into this week’s 3 Interesting Learnings from my conversation with Jon Rogers, Director, Strategic Workforce Planning at the State of Indiana.
+Let’s jump into this week’s 3 Interesting Learnings from Joe's conversation with Jon Rogers, Director, Strategic Workforce Planning at the State of Indiana.

 1. Talent Management Takes Good Planning

 Just peek at Jon’s LinkedIn profile to see what motivates him: “Focused on finding meaningful career opportunities for talented citizens: I am a career public servant with experience at the local, state, and Federal levels, including both the Intelligence Community and Congress.
 I am strongly focused on all matters of strategic workforce development, including planning, recruiting, hiring, retention, and professional growth.”

 Anyone can recruit immediate talent to fill the spots, but recruiting talent that will stay takes thoughtful planning.
 Jon looks to his own background from his early career on how the CIA modeled sought out people from a broader range of experience and knowledge backgrounds:

 "When I was hiring at the CIA, we weren't hiring people from 'spy organizations' to 'Come be spies.'
 We were hiring people from other walks of life."
 [22:13]

 Part of that thoughtful planning process for Indiana has included partnering up with agencies such as Brooksource.
 Jon credits the SEAL program's success with their ability to partner with outside agencies, and also with local universities and community colleges.